Doctor Mid-Nite (Beth Chapel)

-Beth Chapel (also known as Doctor Midnight) is a superhero in DC Comics, and successor of the original Doctor Mid-Nite, Charles McNider.
+Dr. Elizabeth "Beth" Chapel is a superheroine in American comic books published by DC Comics.
+She is the second character to adopt the Doctor Mid-Nite (or Doctor Midnight) codename and is the successor of the original, Charles McNider.
+The character is later succeeded by Pieter Cross after her death at the hands of Eclipso.
+However, following the events of Doomday Clock, the character is resurrected.
+Similar to her predecessor, the character possesses the same abilities as Charles and primarily functions as one of the superhero community's renowned physicians.
+She serves as the official physician for both Infinity, Inc. and the Justice Society of America.

-Beth Chapel appears in Stargirl, portrayed by Anjelika Washington.
+Beth Chapel's portrayal of Doctor Mid-Nite marks her initial appearance in media within the television series Stargirl, portrayed by Anjelika Washington.

 Fictional character biography

 As the aging McNider spent less time in action, Beth Chapel, a medical doctor, stepped into the role of Doctor Midnight.
 Beth Chapel was a native of Orangeburg, South Carolina, with a pastor father, a mother who sang in the church choir, and four brothers.
 Chapel first appeared when Jade of Infinity, Inc. was rushed to her hospital for treatment after encountering Mister Bones' cyanide touch.
 During the onset of the Crisis on Infinite Earths, Beth was blinded by an oxygen explosion, only to be rescued by Hourman's son Rick Tyler, who had taken his father's Miraclo to enhance his strength.
-Dr. McNider performed emergency surgery on Beth, and while he couldn't restore her day vision, he did give her his ability to see in the dark.
+Dr. McNider performed emergency surgery on Beth, and while he was unable to restore her day vision, he did give her his ability to see in the dark.
 Beth and Rick assume the mantles of their predecessors as Doctor Midnight and Hourman, with her mother crafting a super hero costume from a choir robe.
 Along with a new Wildcat, Chapel and Tyler applied for membership in Infinity, Inc, eventually gaining admission; however, the association was short-lived, as Infinity, Inc. disbanded shortly thereafter, though Chapel and Tyler began a romantic relationship during their tenure.

 Doctor Midnight and Wildcat were subsequently recruited by the U.S. government for a mission to defeat the supervillain Eclipso, only for Chapel to die on the mission along with Wildcat, the Creeper, Commander Steel, Peacemaker, and Major Victory.

-During the events of the "Watchmen" sequel "Doomsday Clock", Beth Chapel was returned to life alongside the rest of the restored Justice Society of America and the Legion of Super-Heroes thanks to the influence of Doctor Manhattan.
-She now sports a more traditional costume resembling that of McNider and Cross.
-Following the fight against Black Adam's group and the foreign superheroes, Chapel is mentioned to have opened a metahuman medical clinic called the All-Star Clinic where Ronnie Raymond is receiving treatment.
+In Doomsday Clock, Beth Chapel was revived alongside the Justice Society when Doctor Manhattan undid his prior erasure of them and the Legion of Super-Heroes.
+Afterwards, she opens a metahuman medical clinic called the All-Star Clinic where Ronnie Raymond is receiving treatment.

-Chapel as Doctor Mid-Nite is seen giving superhero medical treatment to Jon Kent after his powers fail and he is injured.
+In "The New Golden Age", Doctor Mid-Nite is among the Justice Society members who fight Per Degaton throughout time.